 - Orphaned ducklings

 If you come across orphaned ducklings please phone our Animal Centre for advice, (03) 349 7057.
 Please make sure to check that the mother is not hidden nearby, before removing them from their environment.
-If you are prepared to care for the duckling yourself, please click here to download an information sheet.

 - Suburban properties